 The cloud formation on top of Mt.
 Fuji reminded me of either a UFO or a hat.

 On our three-hour descent of Mt.
 Shichimen, we encountered an 800-year-old horse chestnut tree.
-Such trees demand your attention.
+Such trees demand your respect and admiration.

 If you are planning to stay overnight at Keishinin Temple (on top of Mt.
 Shichimen), make sure you bring some warm clothing as it can get quite chilly at night.
 In addition, please remember that although a Japanese bath and hot water are available, you are not allowed to use soap (for environmental reasons).
 Here is the information you need to ensure a great stay at Keishinin Temple: